Slough Council effectively

-On Tuesday 28 February 2017, Amardip Healy was booted-out by acting chief executive Roger Parkin with the agreement of council Leader Sohail Munawar.
+On Tuesday 28 February 2017, Amardip Healy was booted-out and told to stay at home, on full-pay, by acting chief executive Roger Parkin, assisted by temporary solicitor Linda Walker and with the agreement of council Leader Sohail Munawar.

 Last June's inspirational dream of vastly improving the poisonous atmosphere within the back-stabbing council and liberating the good staff from many years of decay, corruption and the culture of appallingly bad service has turned into the usual nightmare.